Itsyourdriver/itsyourdriver.github.io/content/services/_index.md

 ## What are alternative frontends?
 I'll put it in my own words, Alternative Frontends are an alternative way to view certain websites (iMDb, Quora, etc) with no tracking, popups, or ads.
 They proxy your request for you (preventing data such as your [public IP address](https://en.wikipedia.org/wiki/Wikipedia:Get_my_IP_address), [User Agent](https://en.wikipedia.org/wiki/User-Agent_header), and [data used to track you across the web and link said data to your identity](https://en.wikipedia.org/wiki/Device_fingerprint)), and present the information from the website to you in a cleaner format.

 In all cases, unless it is something that you run as an application and not use as a website, alternative frontends do NOT support using your account with said service (iMDb, Quora, etc).
+Some of them may support local accounts, such as the case of Invidious.

 You can find frontends for [all sorts of websites/services](https://github.com/digitalblossom/alternative-frontends).

 If you want to automatically redirect from different websites to a frontend, check out a browser extension such as [LibRedirect](https://libredirect.github.io/).

 (if the above extension isn't compatible with your browser (ex: you are using chrome), you might want to consider switching to something such as [Firefox](https://www.firefox.com/en-US/) or [LibreWolf](https://librewolf.net/).)

+Alternatively you can find a redirector extension to add entries automatically, however I won't be providing examples for those as I do not use them.

 ## Why won't you add these to the public instance lists of each frontend?
 As of now, I don't know if my server can handle it.
 However, it's also because a few I use personally, and would rather not have them blocked.
 While I do take pre-emptive measures (such as using Anubis to prevent bots from scraping, etc), The only service that I see NOT getting blocked if there's more usage is Redlib, due to it being routed through Reddit's Onion Service.
 Otherwise, LibreMDb should be fine, since the official instance seems just fine despite my almost daily usage of it.